drostron/slamdata-docs/source/administration-guide.rst

 SlamData.com.
 You will need a SlamData.com account and access to the internet to use the SlamData Advanced Launcher in its default configuration.

-To use the SlamData.com authentication server you sign up for a trial License at https://slamdata.com/30-day-trial/.
-You will use the email address and password you supply here to authenticate against the SlamData.com authentication server, which allows you to use SlamData in your environment.
+To use the SlamData.com authentication server you will use the email address and password you supplied earlier when setting up your account.
+This will authenticate you against the SlamData.com authentication server, and will allow you to start using SlamData in your environment.

 1.2.4 SlamData Advanced Jar